What is Hair Transplantation?

 • Avoid Touching or Scratching: Refrain from touching or scratching the transplanted area to prevent dislodging grafts or introducing infection.

-• Showering and Shampooing: Surgeon will provide specific instructions when you can start showering and shampooing your hair.
+• Showering and Shampooing: The surgeon will provide specific instructions on when you can start showering and shampooing your hair.
 Follow these guidelines to keep the transplanted area clean.

 • Scabbing and Shedding: Within the first few weeks, the transplanted hair will shed.
-Scabbing around the transplanted grafts is also common and will gradually disappear.
+Scabbing around the transplanted grafts is also expected and will gradually disappear.

 • Follow-Up Appointments: Attend all follow-up appointments scheduled by your surgeon.
 These visits allow your surgeon to monitor your healing progress and address any concerns.

-• Long-Term Care: Beyond the immediate recovery period, continue to follow your surgeon's recommendations for hair care and protection to ensure the best results.
+• Long-Term Care: To ensure the best results beyond the immediate recovery period, continue to follow your surgeon's recommendations for hair care and protection.

-• Avoid Sun Exposure: Protect the transplanted area from direct sun exposure for a few weeks to prevent any damage.
+• Avoid Sun Exposure: For a few weeks, protect the transplanted area from direct sun exposure to prevent damage.

 After undergoing a hair transplant procedure, making certain lifestyle changes can help promote healing, enhance the results, and maintain the health of your newly transplanted hair.
 Here are some lifestyle considerations to keep in mind during the post-operative period: